Summer is just a few weeks away which means nothing but good things–sunshine & barbecues, flip flops & fireworks and, best of all, family vacations!

 Take a marine life tour with “Dr. Joe” from Coastal Environmental Analysis.
 You can learn all about the animals and habitats you see along the beach.
 It’s a great lesson in ecology and the environment for both kids and parents.
 You can also explore marine life at the Tybee Island Marine Science Center, where you can learn about the Turtle Project.

-For food, Savannah’s historic center, City Market offers a variety of choices.
-Go international with the British Pie Company.
-Satisfy your sweet tooth at Savannah’s Candy Kitchen.
-You can take a food tour to get the full Savannah Taste Experience.
-Check out Gerald’s Pig & Shrimp for true Georgia barbecue.
+For food, Savannah’s historic City Market offers a variety of choices.
+Go international with the British Pie Company, satisfy your sweet tooth at Savannah’s Candy Kitchen, check out Gerald’s Pig & Shrimp for true Georgia barbecue, or take a food tour to get the full Savannah Taste Experience.

 Kiddie Acres is an amusement park with miniature golf, a carousel, and pony rides.
 Think of it as a State Fair that’s always open.
-The kid-friendly Bollock Museum at UT is a great resource for Texas history and Native American artifacts.
-They also offer an IMAX theater.
+The kid-friendly Bollock Museum at UT is a great resource for Texas history and Native American artifacts; they also have an IMAX theater.

 Beautiful Zilker Park offers kayaking, fishing, and lakeside fun at Lady Bird Lake.
 You can rent paddleboards and boats, kayaks, canoes and more.
 There’s a gorgeous hiking and biking trail, too.
 You can cool off at Barton Springs Pool and (of course) there’s plenty of music with Austin City Limits Music Festival and Blues on the Green.

-The Austin Zoo is a rescue and rehabilitation facility that helps animals from other zoos and facilities with health issues.
+The Austin Zoo is a rescue and rehabilitation facility that helps animals from other zoos by facilitating them with their health issues.
 Many of the animals at the facility are retired or endangered.
 Austin Zoo is also an educational and conservation organization.

 Dinosaur enthusiasts will love Dinosaur Park—an outdoor park with life-sized replicas of all their favorites.
 The Thinkery at Austin Children’s Museum is very innovative with hands-on labs and experiments.
 Kids can also explore living history at Pioneer Farms, which offers archery, art projects and plenty of classes and activities.